Matching Program

 • When the dog passes its service dog readiness assessment, you adopt it and formally enter the training program

-This option is ideal for people eager to get started and willing to raise a puppy with guidance.
-It also allows us to prepare dogs in a way that sets them—and you—up for long-term success.
+This option is ideal for people eager to raise a puppy from a young age with guidance.
+It is also ideal for people who have epilepsy and want to train a dog for seizure response.

 Important Notes

 • All service dog training program requirements and fees apply to each option.
-For purpose bred puppies, an additional purchase fee applies.
+For all dogs, an additional purchase fee applies.
 Financial assistance may be available.

-• Having another dog at home is fine—as long as they’re dog-friendly and don’t interfere with training.
-There will be a home visit to assess this and ensure success.
+• Having another dog at home is fine as long as they’re dog-friendly and don’t interfere with training.

-• Matches are made based on your needs and the dog’s potential to succeed.
+• Matches are made based on your connection with the dog, your needs, when you apply, and the dog’s potential to succeed.

 Application Process